anna-kozh/blog/_posts/2024-06-01-Ten-lessons copy.md

 <p> Don’t just rely on an “expert opinion” or “instincts” - test your designs and hypothesis, even if it’s with a couple of less-involved coworkers.
 Beware of the confirmation bias.  </p>

 <li><strong>Keep learning, keep upskilling</strong></li>
-<p> <a href="https://www.youtube.com/channel/UCQsVmhSa4X-G3lHlUtejzLA" target="_blank">Figma Youtube </a> channel has a gazillion videos.
+<p> <a href="https://www.youtube.com/channel/UCQsVmhSa4X-G3lHlUtejzLA" target="_blank">Figma YouTube </a> channel has a gazillion videos.
 Also, many experts in the field generously share their knowledge for free.
 I like to follow <a href="https://adamsilver.io" target="_blank">Adam Silver</a> journey through form mastery.  </p>

 <li><strong>It’s not about making it easy for yourself</strong></li>
-<p> It’s about serving the team and development process.
+<p> It’s about serving the team and the development process.
 Your Figma file user is also a Product Manager, a BA, a Developer, and a PR manager - think about them when working on your deliverables. </p>

 <li><strong>Designer is not an artist</strong></li>
 <p> She is an engineer working in a constrained environment of frameworks, business goals, and time restraints.
 We’re not here trying to win an Oscar for the best UI; we want our feature to be easy to implement, easy to use, and make revenue for the company. </p>